joejag/the_good_the_bad_the_openplan/talk/deckset_slides.md

 __(speculation)__

-* higher noise exposure in the open plan office
+* higher noise exposure in the open-plan office
 * more likely to be exposed to viruses
 * Lack of privacy causes problems and sickness
 * Reduced autonomy, leading to higher stress levels